-The National Museum of Australia was established under the National Museum of Australia Act 1980 (the Museum Act) and is a Commonwealth corporate entity as defined by the Public Governance, Performance and Accountability Act 2013 (the PGPA Act).
+The National Museum of Australia was established under the National Museum of Australia Act 1980 (the Museum Act) and is a Commonwealth corporate entity within the meaning of the Public Governance, Performance and Accountability Act 2013 (the PGPA Act).
 The Museum Act sets out the functions and powers of the Museum.
-In 2016–17 portfolio responsibility for the Museum sat within the Department of Communications and the Arts.
+In 2015–16 portfolio responsibility for the Museum moved from the Attorney-General’s Department to the Department of Communications and the Arts.

 This part reports on the Museum’s performance for the reporting period, as required under the PGPA Act and the Public Governance, Performance and Accountability Rule 2014.

 Portfolio Budget Statements (PBS)